Aliases for FCER1G Gene

 GeneCards Summary for FCER1G Gene

-FCER1G (Fc Fragment Of IgE, High Affinity I, Receptor For; Gamma Polypeptide) is a Protein Coding gene.
-Diseases associated with FCER1G include aplastic anemia.
-Among its related pathways are PI-3K cascade and Akt Signaling.
-GO annotations related to this gene include IgG binding and IgE receptor activity.
+FCER1G (Fc Fragment Of IgE Receptor Ig) is a Protein Coding gene.
+Diseases associated with FCER1G include Bleeding Disorder, Platelet-Type, 11 and Asthma.
+Among its related pathways are CLEC7A (Dectin-1) signaling and Cell surface interactions at the vascular wall.
+Gene Ontology (GO) annotations related to this gene include transmembrane signaling receptor activity and IgE binding.